2020 Civil Society Steering Committee Selection

 - Civil society comes in many definitions and flavors across the world, which is why OGP never adopted a formal definition of our own.
 However, for selecting suitable representatives of the community, the Selection Committee is provided with some guidance on who in principle would not be eligible to join to avoid potential conflicts of interest.
 Namely candidates working for:

 - Government/ Parliament/ Judiciary/ Semi-autonomous bodies (e.g. state auditor, ombudsman, etc.)

 - Private sector

-The selection of these new members takes place through a transparent and participatory process that invites inputs from OGP’s civil society community and creates opportunities for engagement at each step.
+The selection of new members is undertaken by a Selection Committee (see role and mandate here) and takes place through a transparent and participatory process that invites inputs from OGP’s civil society community and creates opportunities for engagement at each step (see detailed process here).

 The 2020 Selection Committee consists of two members from the current civil society Steering Committee (Maria Baron, Directorio Legislativo; and Aidan Eyakuze, Twaweza), two volunteers from the broader OGP civil society community (Ania Calderon, Open Data Charter; and Saied Tafida, FollowTaxes), and a representative from the OGP Support Unit (Paul Maassen, Chief, Country Support).

 |March 2 – April 6||Call for nominations & Selection Committee volunteers|

 |April 9 – April 24||Public comments on longlist of candidates|